 and the official Facebook page

-.
-Two episodes out of twenty have been preserved so far and several fan-uploaded full episodes of the show can be found on Gnu, uh, Youtube.
+, which so far has raised enough funds to preserve an additional 7 episodes.
+Several fan-uploaded full episodes of the show can be found on Gnu, uh, Youtube.

 - All Planets Are Earth-Like

 - Alliterative Name: Gary Gnu, Goriddle Gorilla.